Oregon Nursing License Requirements

-The requirements to hold prescriptive authority vary according to the education program and experience of the nurse practitioner applicant.11 Recent graduates who are completing the first time application whose nursing programs included 45 contact hours in pharmacology and a 150 hour or more clinical practicum in prescribing will not be required to complete a practicum.11 Graduates who did not complete the required contact hours or practicum will need to complete such an education as well as supervised practice under a limited license before full prescriptive authority can be granted.11
+The requirements to hold prescriptive authority vary according to the education program and experience of the nurse practitioner applicant.11 Recent graduates who are completing a first-time application whose nursing programs included 45 contact hours in pharmacology and at least a 150-hour clinical practicum in prescribing typically will not be required to complete an additional practicum.11 Graduates who did not complete the required contact hours or practicum will need to complete such an education as well as supervised practice under a limited license before full prescriptive authority can be granted.11

 The Prescriptive Authority Application and required supporting forms according to the applicant’s education and experience are included in the nurse practitioner application packet and should be completed thoroughly and submitted to the Oregon State Board of Nursing.11 After prescriptive authority is granted, nurse practitioners must apply to the Federal Drug Enforcement Administration (DEA) for a control number prior to dispensing or prescribing controlled substances.12 The registration can be completed through the DEA website.13